+How to fix a marriage that is falling apart?
 You rearrange your priorities so your partner comes first (before your friends, the kids, or the dog), like when you were dating.
-You will need to step outside of you and look in to find the current state of your relationship.
+You will need to step outside of you and look in to find the current signs your relationship is falling apart.
 If there is still some morsel of desirability and you are just going through a rough patch or have become disconnected as a couple, it may not be necessary to end the marriage.
 If you passed the two-pronged “Dang Factor” test, there is hope for love resurrection, and it is time to get serious about bringing good love back into your life.

 Want to have a happier, healthier marriage?